Stress Urinary Incontinence: Having Pubovaginal Sling Surgery

 Get to the hospital or surgical center a few hours before surgery as directed.
 Have someone drive you there who can also stay during the surgery, and drive you home.

 You will be asked to read and sign a consent form.
 This gives your permission to do the surgery.
 Read the form carefully.
-Have all of your questions answered before you sign it.
+Have all your questions answered before you sign it.

 Some of your pubic hair may be shaved.
 Tight stockings (compression stockings) may be put on your legs.
 This is to help prevent blood clots.